DoubleML/doubleml-for-py/CONTRIBUTING.md

 To submit a **bug report**, you can use our
 [issue template for bug reports](https://github.com/DoubleML/doubleml-for-py/issues/new/choose).

-- A good bug reports contains a **minimum reproducible code snippet**, like for example
+- A good bug report contains a **minimum reproducible code snippet**, like for example

 ```python
 import numpy as np